Jordan Neely, the man killed in chokehold on NYC subway, is remembered as an entertainer shattered by his mother's murder – KION546

 "I do want to acknowledge how horrific it was to view a video of Jordan Neely being killed for being a passenger on the subway trains," Hochul said Thursday during a news conference.
 "There had to be consequences, and so we'll see how this unfolds.
 But his family deserves justice."

-Jumaane Williams, New York City’s public advocate, echoed the governor’s calls for justice, demanding that charges be filed “immediately” against the killer.
+Jumaane Williams, New York City's public advocate, echoed the governor's calls for justice, demanding charges be filed "immediately" against the Penny.
 The public advocate office helps with complaints involving government-related services and regulations.

 "To say anything else is an equivocation that will only further a narrative that devalues the life of a Black, homeless man with mental health challenges and encourages an attitude of dehumanization of New Yorkers in greatest need," he said.